stevefolta/dawlet/README.md

 When would I use it?
 -----

 You wouldn't.
 You'd use Ardour or Reaper or Bitwig or something.
-You could, in theory, record a song in it, but it lacks scrolling, waveform display, editing, plugin support, sends, exporting, MIDI, and no doubt many other things.
+You could, in theory, record a song in it, but it lacks scrolling, waveform display, punching, editing, plugin support, sends, exporting, MIDI, and no doubt many other things.

 How does it work?
 -----